Philosophy Units 3 and 4

-Philosophy Unit 1 or 2 is recommended, but not compulsory.
-However, Philosophy students should enjoy reading and rereading texts.
-They should enjoy developing and improving their own views with others.
-They must understand that in Philosophy it is never sufficient just to give an opinion, you need to give reasons for why anyone else should agree with you.
+Philosophy students should enjoy reading and rereading texts.
+You should enjoy developing and improving your own view with others.
+You must understand that in Philosophy it is never sufficient just to give an opinion: you need to give reasons for why anyone else should agree with you.

-Students must be open minded and able to weigh up different reasons in order to come to a justified conclusion.
-They should have the courage to tackle difficult ideas.
-And they must have the personal integrity to be willing to give up a treasured belief if they are given convincing evidence that it is false.
+Lastly, you must have the personal integrity to be willing to give up a treasured belief if you are given convincing evidence that it is false.

 What skills do you develop?

 In interrogating your own beliefs, you work towards becoming your “own person” – someone who can reason through a difficult problem, and who can justify what they are doing and for what purpose.